radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-06-creating-a-forked-repo/index.md

 ```
 git remote add origin <url of the forked repo>
-git remote add radius <url of the radius main repo>
+git remote add upstream <url of the radius main repo>
 ```

 ### Verify new remote